The Internet Guitar fretboard tool - view and edit Scales and Chords!

 To go from the Minor Pentatonic Scale

-Although the major pentatonic scale do contain different notes compared to the minor pentatonic scale (1, ♭3, 4, 5 and ♭7), the exact same over all shapes can be used to play both scales.
+Although the major pentatonic scale does contain different notes compared to the minor pentatonic scale (1, ♭3, 4, 5 and ♭7), the exact same overall shapes can be used to play both scales.
 In fact the major pentatonic shapes can be visualized by shifting the minor pentatonic three frets, see fig. 2 and 3.
 Please note that the scale patterns for the major pentatonic scale are fully movable, just put the first note (1st scale degree) of the scale at the note of your current key.

 Some additional scale shapes